-However, it was still not perfect when HL7 V3 was introduced in 2005 backed by expertise from governmental and medical structures.
-It allowed less customization, making it more a standard rather than an implication, provided methodologies for data modeling, creating inconsistencies and difficulties in understanding, and defined message and applications roles.
+However, it was still not perfect when HL7 V3 was introduced in 2005, backed by expertise from governmental and medical structures.
+It allowed less customization, making it more a standard rather than an implication, provided methodologies for data modeling, created inconsistencies and difficulties in understanding, and defined message and applications roles.
 The standard was not compatible with V2, demanded an entire system rebuilt, and still had its imperfections.
 Therefore, only a small percentage of healthcare institutions actually embraced the standard.

 Traditional HL7 Integration Challenges

 Being developed a third of a century ago, HL7 integration and data interoperability were not perfect.
 So, it still poses numerous challenges for data interoperability in healthcare systems.

 There Is Too Much Variance

 Traditional HL7 integration offers too much room for customization and a lot of unspecified data semantics, which results in data variance.
 Basically, different values may have different meanings across disparate systems.
 For example, value “3” may be used for smokers in one system and former smokers in the other.
 It results in misinformation and confusion about a patient’s health which can potentially lead to the worst imaginable outcomes.

 As a result, providers had to find a specific solution for every healthcare institution and system.